srp7474/yapp/README.md

    'b'  Optional boolean value will set TargetName to true if present
         TargetName will be defaulted to false in output object

+   'p'  Optional property object storing key/value string pairs specified as key=value or key=
+        TargetName will be an object to which the key/value pairs will be added.

    'e'  TargetName set to Col[2] value.
 If value is not set
         will cause error unless the default `opts` is supplied and contains a name for the TargetName.